Jim McCrery

 James Otis McCrery III (born September 18, 1949) is an American lawyer, politician and lobbyist who served as a Republican member of the United States House of Representatives from 1988 to 2009.
-He represented the 4th District of Louisiana, based in the north-western quadrant of the state.
+He represented the 4th District of Louisiana, based in the northwestern quadrant of the state.

 McCrery was a ranking member on the House Ways and Means Committee.
 Had the Republicans maintained control of the U.S. House in 2007, he would have been in line to chair the Ways and Means Committee.
 Instead, the slot went to the veteran Democrat Charles Rangel of Harlem in New York City.
 He was also a member of the Executive Committee of the National Republican Congressional Committee and the Republican Main Street Partnership, a group of Moderate Republicans.

-McCrery did not seek reelection in 2008 and was replaced as Representative by John C. Fleming, a fellow Republican.
+McCrery did not seek reelection in 2008 and was succeeded as Representative by John C. Fleming, a fellow Republican.

 Early life and career

 McCrery was born in Shreveport and reared in Leesville, the seat of Vernon Parish in western Louisiana.
 He graduated in 1967 from Leesville High School.
 In 1971, McCrery earned a Bachelor of Arts degree in both English and history from Louisiana Tech University in Ruston in Lincoln Parish.
 Thereafter in 1975, he obtained a degree from the Louisiana State University Paul M. Hebert Law Center in Baton Rouge.
 McCrery joined the law firm of Jackson, Smith & Ford in Leesville, where he worked from 1975 to 1978.

 From January through August 1979, he was a staff member of U.S. Representative Buddy Leach, a Leesville native.
 McCrery resigned from Rep. Leach's staff in August 1979 to join the staff of the Shreveport City Attorney's office.
 After Leach was unseated in 1980 by Buddy Roemer of Bossier City, McCrery was hired as district manager and later legislative director for Representative Roemer.
 In 1984, McCrery returned to Louisiana to work for Georgia Pacific Corporation, a forest products company.
 He remained there until his election to Congress four years later.